 Obtained monolayers can then be transferred to any substrate, encapsulated, or created heterostructures using a transfer system.
 We work with a manual transfer system (HQ graphene) and a camera with imaging software to control the fabrication process.
 To store obtained samples, we use dry or vacuum desiccators preventing samples from degradation.
+To improve adhesion and remove surface residues, the substrate is cleaned using oxygen plasma treatment (Diener electronic).

 Related publications: